museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+Glorious the moon
-just enough to bend the leaves
+chirping, keeps the autumn gay
-On the temple porch
+Waterfall music